Leopard Walk by Melissa Coarezza |

 Tutorial Part 2

-In Part 2 of the Tutorial, I show how to get the feet moving, using as few keyframes as possible to make the motion work effectively, adding the extreme positions on the shoulders and rear of the animal.
+In Part 2 of the Tutorial, we show how to get the feet moving, using as few keyframes as possible to make the motion work effectively, adding the extreme positions on the shoulders and rear of the animal.

 The tutorial uses the free Leopard Rig by Truong CG.
 You can download it for free at Gumroad.
 Like all rigs, it has some quirks, so make sure to read the notes below, which will help you optimise the rig for the best animation experience.